-This is an old-fashioned recipe I have been making forever.
-Almond butter has a more subtle flavor, but you also can use peanut, of course.
-With or without chocolate chips (or chunks) these are super traditional cookies that won't let you down.
-Great for picnics, brunch tables, or as a snack, they freeze wonderfully!
+This is an old-fashioned recipe for soft cookies I have been making forever.
+Almond butter has a more subtle flavor, but you can also use peanut butter.
+With chocolate chips or chunks, these are super traditional cookies that won't let you down.
+They freeze wonderfully and are great for picnics, brunch tables, or as a snack!

-I can't believe I hadn't shared this recipe with you guys!
+I can't believe I haven't shared this recipe with you.

 Soft and delicious eaten warm, they can be made with or without chocolate.

-- Almond butter - choose the thick commercial type for best results.
+- Almond butter: choose the thick commercial type for best results, like Barney smooth almond butter.

-- Sugars - the mix of white and brown sugar is essential for that to-die-for caramel flavor.
+- Sugars: the white and brown sugar mix is essential for that irresistible caramel flavor.

 - Egg: fresh, large